forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 ## Prepare the config files

 ### Chain config
-1. __Rename Chain Config File__: the base chain config file is located at `packages/shared-utils/configs/chains/base.json`.
-We need to rename it according to the project name.
-Now let's rename it from `base.json` to __`examplenet.json`__.
-We can also delete the rest of config files under this folder and keep just `examplenet.json`.
+The chain config file is located at `apps/web-examplenet/src/chain.json`.
+To customize your explorer, you need to:

-2. __Update File__: Update `chainName` with the chain name of your project.
-It must be identical to the config file name in point 1.
+1. Update `chainName` field with the chain name of your project.
 For instance:
 ```json
 {
   "chainName" : "examplenet"
 }
 ```

-3. For the rest of the config file, check [chain config reference](chain-config.md) for a better understanding of what each section and field refers to.
+2. For the rest of the configs, including colors, themes, endpoints, etc., check [chain config reference](chain-config.md) for a better understanding of what each section and field refers to.

 ### General Config
 In `packages/shared-utils/configs/general.json`, **update the json** to give proper maintainer credits as well as a way for users to submit bugs/ issues.